 Thank you so much.
 Thank you all for coming.
 It’s a great pleasure for me to be here with all of you.

-I want to give special thanks to the Rabbi, who has made this day possible.
+I want to give special thanks to the Rabbi and Laya, who have made this day possible.
 Also, special mention goes to Steven Douglas, our fellow congregant who couldn’t be here today.
 Without Steven's help I would not have been able to produce the excellent maps which are in this book.

 First, a little about me.
-Please check my website, richardsacks.com, for background and pictures of of Africa.
+Please check my website, richardsacks.com, for background on me and the book and for pictures of Africa.

-But the reason I’m here today is to tell you about my new book, DRINKING FROM THE STREAM, what it’s about, how it was written, and why you should read it.
-And I’m going to read part of the book for you.
+But the reason I’m here today is to tell you about my new book, DRINKING FROM THE STREAM, what it’s about, how it was written, and why you might want to read it.
+And I’m going to read a tiny part of the book for you.

 STREAM is a novel.
 It’s fiction.
 It’s a made up story.
 The plot and the characters are imaginary.
 But it’s a novel that keeps close to the historical facts.
-It’s set in the early 1970s, a time of upheaval, when the Chinese Cultural Revolution and the Vietnam War marked a generation.
+And it’s about a time and a place — or places — that I’m very familiar with.
+It’s set in the early 1970s, a time of upheaval when the Chinese Cultural Revolution and the Vietnam War marked a generation.

 STREAM is historical fiction.
 But it’s also a political thriller.
 And it’s an action-adventure novel.
-The action leapfrogs ten countries from Louisiana and the United States to Europe and East Africa.
+The story leapfrogs ten countries from Louisiana and the United States to Europe and to Ethiopia and East Africa.

 STREAM is meant to be a serious book.
 It’s about friendship.
 And long-distance travel.
 And politics and history.
+It’s about youth.
 A generation coming of age.
 But it's also about racial hatred.
-It’s about people killing other people.
-Its about massacre and mass murder.
+It’s about people killing defenseless people.
+STREAM is not about war.
+It’s about revolution and revolt.
+It’s about massacre and mass murder.

 I think we don’t like massacres.
 I think we’re all against massacres and mass killing.
 But it is so common.
 And mankind can’t seem to stop doing it.
 It’s just that mass killing is so useful for political ambition.
 To eliminate your enemies, to provoke fear, and to control populations.
-It happens all around the world, and has happened often in our country, the United States.
+It happens constantly, all around the world, and has happened, often, in our country, the United States.

 The Holocaust was a massacre, maybe a long series of massacres, maybe the world’s biggest massacre.